nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 Use the following Case Study Roadmap as a guide.
 Note: Completing this case study within a week is a reasonable goal.

-- Guiding questions
+Guiding questions:

-  - What is the problem you are trying to solve?:
-    - Answer the question `How do annual members and casual riders use Cyclistic bikes differently?` to find out the information to create a marketing strategy to support in turning casual dirver into annual members
+- What is the problem you are trying to solve?: Answer the question `How do annual members and casual riders use Cyclistic bikes differently?` to find out the information to create a marketing strategy to support in turning casual dirver into annual members
 - How can your insights drive business decisions?: `Figure out the difference between Annual Members and Casual Riders when they use the Cyclistic bikes to define strategy and design the marketing campaign to attract more members.
 By doing so,  profit can increase quickly`
-- Key tasks:
-  - [x] Identify the business task: `What attracts casual members to become annual members?`
-  - [x] Consider key stakeholders:
-    - `Direct of Marketing|Manager - Moreno`: who is responsible for the development of campaigns and initiatives to promote the bike-share program.
-    - `Executives teams`: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
-    - `(Analytics teams)`: the team which are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
-- Deliverable:
-  - A clear statement of the business task: `The key things to attract rider become annual members`

 ### 2. PREPAE

+- Key tasks
+  - [x] Download data and store it appropriately.
+  - [x] Identify how it’s organized.
+  - [x] Sort and filter the data.
+  - [x] Determine the credibility of the data.

+Cyclistic's historical data - which is open to the public and kept on cloud.
+The data has been made available by Motivate International Inc.

+The Cyclistic trip data is available [here](https://divvy-tripdata.s3.amazonaws.com/index.html) that are historical trip data from 2013 to 2024.

+The data consists of 10 csv files, is organized by quarters in the year from 2013 to 2019 and by month from 2020 to 2024.
+Each CSV file structured utilizing rows and columns

+At the time I perform this analysis June 2024, I use Cyclistic’s historical trip data in 2023 to analyze.

+Guiding questions:

+- Are there issues with bias or credibility in this data?
+Does your data ROCCC?
+  - `The data is Reliable: data is provided by the first party - Lyft Bikes and Scooter company which operate the City of Chicago's Divvy bicycle sharing service.`
+  - `The data is original: it was created by Motivate International Inc. as the primary party that was validated as the orginal source.`
+  - `Comprehensive: data contain completed information for analysis`
+  - `Current: data is up-to-date until the current time in 2024`
+  - `Cited: The data is cited & credible which from Lyft Bikes and Scooters, LLC (“Bikeshare”) operates the City of Chicago’s (“City”) Divvy bicycle sharing service.
+Bikeshare and the City are committed to supporting bicycling as an alternative transportation option.
+As part of that commitment, the City permits Bikeshare to make certain Divvy system data owned by the City (“Data”) available to the public.`
+- How are you addressing licensing, privacy, security, and accessibility?:
+  - `The data is open and , is maintained & made available by Motivate International Inc, and follow the issued Data License Agreement on https://divvybikes.com/data-license-agreement`
+- How did you verify the data’s integrity?: `The data was examined and integrity with the consistency of column (name, quantity,.. ), data type`
+- How does it help you answer your question? `The data will enable us to analyze both annual members and casual riders to identify any significant traits related to the riders, their bike usage, and their requirements.`
+  - The information can be found in the data will examine annual members and casual riders to determine their main characteristics such as: rider's bike type, trip info, riding time,... which
+- Are there any problems with the data?
+  - `It can be better if the data provides more information regarding measuring unit of time, stations,...`

 ### 3. PROCESS

+- Key tasks
+  - [x] Check the data for errors.
+  - [x] Choose your tools.
+  - [x] Transform the data so you can work with it effectively.
+  - [x] Document the cleaning process.
+- Deliverable
+  - Documentation of any cleaning or manipulation of data

+I will utilize R and RStudio for data processing

+I am using R because the dataset is too large for spreadsheets, and R allows for in-depth analysis and manipulation.

+I examined the columns after making changes and confirmed that the data types remained consistent following manipulation.
+To ensure that the data is clean and ready to analyze, I will make steps:

+- Remove NA and duplicated
+- The data columns with dates and time format will be formatted
+- Create new aggregation columns for analysis
+- The cleaning process has been thoroughly documented.

 ### 4. ANALYZE